adam-maj/robotics/README.md

 ### Breakthrough #1: Classical Control

 The earliest approaches to robotic control were based in [classical control](./3-control/1-classical-control/3-classical-control.ipynb).
-They involved manual modeling of the kinematics and dynamics of the environment and robot joints and rigid bodies.
+They involved manual modeling of the kinematics and dynamics of the environment, robot joints, and rigid bodies.

-These physics based models usually involved directly modelling forces on objects and using forward and inverse kinematics and dynamics models that predict the movements that would result from specific motor commands, and try to predict in reverse the motor commands necessary to generate desired movement outputs.
+These physics based models usually involved directly modelling forces on objects and using:

+1. **Forward kinematics and dynamics models** that predict the movements that would result from specific motor commands.
+2. **Inverse kinematics and dynamics models** that try to predict in reverse the motor commands necessary to generate desired movement outputs.

 <p align="center">
   <img src="/images/readme/grasp-contacts.png" alt="grasp contacts" width="50%" />